 VIRGINIA SELDON, HOUSEMISTRESS

-In Queens’ they love to get together and party; favourite events include the Street Party which is complete with bunting and high tea at tables linings the ‘streets’ of the house.
+In Queens’, we love to get together and party; favourite events include the Street Party which is complete with bunting and high tea at tables linings the ‘streets’ of the house.
 Other events include the the Queens’ Day Party celebrating the founding of the house and the legendary Christmas Party which includes a whole house hide and seek, treasure hunts and a secret Santa, the evening often concludes with a mass sleepover.
 Year groups also are invited to visit the private side of the house annually, for dinner, after dinner games and a crash-out sleepover in the Common Room.

 Queen’s House has a very special and beautiful location on the North East edge of the campus, backing onto the School woods and overlooking the playing fields, Chapel, and the Auden Theatre.
 It has a particularly colourful and cheerful interior and a fantastic family feeling.
-It has a warmth and vibrancy which are quite unique and is currently home to around 71 girls, including boarding pupils and day girls.
+It has a warmth and vibrancy which are quite unique and is currently home to around 81 girls, including boarding pupils and day girls.

 The House has a homely Common Room with comfy sofas and a TV, there are three kitchens used for different year groups, which are also used as social spaces.